xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev_v1.3.0.md

 ## Incentivization

 A core developer receives monetary rewards from NEO Foundation.
-Core developers who make continued contributions in the future will be granted core developer rewards continuously.
+Core developers who make continued contributions in the future will be granted core developer rewards on a regular basis.

 *However, it is worth noting that community contributors who become 'core developers' do not become employees of NEO.
-The goal is to encourage and cultivate the interest in learning about and contributing to NEO's development.*
+The goal is to encourage and cultivate the interest in learning about and contributing to the fundamental levels of NEO's development.*